csmoe/mono-macro/README.md

 ## Usage

-Since we are monomorphizing ourselves, you are required to spell out the static dispatch handly:
+Since we are monomorphizing ourselves, you are required to spell out the static dispatch manually:

 In a bare function case,
 ```rust